rparrett/prototype_bevy_example_runner/README.md

 Maybe one day this will be able to pipe input into examples and/or pipe screen captures out.

 [Dashboard Hosted on Github Pages](https://rparrett.github.io/prototype_bevy_example_runner)

+## TODO

+Contributions are welcome

+- [ ] Add summary of latest run to top of page
+- [ ] Allow cli args to be sent to specific examples
+- [ ] Link to workflow run if possible
+- [ ] Make column headers readable somehow